craftcms/docs/docs/3.x/extend/template-roots.md

 # Template Roots

-Modules and plugins can register custom “template roots” for either Control Panel or front-end templates.
+Modules and plugins can register custom “template roots” for either control panel or front-end templates.

 A template root is a directory that contains templates, which are accessible to other templates from a predefined template path prefix.